 How do we fix this mess?
 I have no idea, but in the meantime, I am beginning to do my due diligence on water investment.

-How to invest in water: A long-term bet on an essential commodity with limited supply – MarketWatch, Apr.
+- How to invest in water: Long-term bet on essential commodity with limited supply – MarketWatch, Apr.
 2018

 Overview of Top 5 Water ETFs via ETFdb.com…